 There are many factors to consider before deciding to have a punt on horse racing.
-The form and well-being of your horse is important but, equally, you need to know a bit about the track.
+The form and well-being of your horse are important but, equally, you need to know a bit about the track.
 Here’s a quick guide to Britain’s jumps racing venues.

 The Liverpool venue is home to the most famous steeplechase of all, the Grand National.
-A left-handed track which boasts some of the most fearsome fences in racing, Aintree is relatively flat and will play to the strengths of a strong traveller that jumps well.
+A left-handed track that boasts some of the most fearsome fences in racing, Aintree is relatively flat and will play to the strengths of a strong traveller that jumps well.

 Best known for: The Grand National – April